Skip to main content

 Complete and return the claim packet with required documentation:

-• Completed and signed claim form
+• Completed and signed death benefit claim form / claimant statement (one per beneficiary)

 • Certified copy of the death certificate